by Nancy Armitage

 Tea Sandwiches (No. 2 – Elegant tea):

-Chicken Salad Tea sandwich (with smashed capers & minced celery mixed with Hellman’s mayonnaise & a little lemon juice added)
+Chicken Salad Tea sandwich (with French Tarragon and smashed capers & minced celery mixed with Hellman’s mayonnaise & a little lemon juice added)

 Egg Salad Tea sandwich (hard-cooked eggs, with mayonnaise, Dijon mustard, touch of cayenne pepper); spread butter on the bread, spread egg mixture & another piece of bread.
 Cut the crust off.
+Cover with moist paper towel and cover with saran wrap.
 Store in refrigerate until eating.

 Roast Beef Tea Sandwich on Rye Bread (a gentlemen’s sandwich) with thinly sliced Roast beef, cheese, mayonnaise & Dijon mustard &/or creamy horseradish